Ganaraska Forest Trail Map

 - How to use the Ganaraska Forest Trails Mobile Mapping App.
 Step 1 Create your ArcGIS Online Account

 Using the ArcGIS Field Maps Mobile app requires a free account through ArcGIS Online.
-The account can be created by visiting ArcGIS Online:
+The account can be created by visiting ArcGIS Online.
+The direct link to create a Public Account (Free) can be found here.

 Select “Sign In” in the upper right hand corner